jfantunes/siteAccessBenchmark/README.md

+This application is for benchmarking  site loading times.
+Its made in Python using the Bottle Framework (http://bottlepy.org/docs/dev/)

 For starting the aplication follow the steps (NOTICE: the apllication was made to run in Python 3.5):

 1- Create virtualenv - virtualenv -p (path to python version executable) <env_name>